irmen/prog8/docs/source/libraries.rst

     Returns uppercased PETSCII character.

 ``strip (string)``
-    Gets rid of whitespace and other non-visible characters at the edges of the string.
+    Gets rid of whitespace and other non-visible characters at the edges of the string. (destructive)

 ``rstrip (string)``
-    Gets rid of whitespace and other non-visible characters at the end of the string.
+    Gets rid of whitespace and other non-visible characters at the end of the string. (destructive)

 ``lstrip (string)``
-    Gets rid of whitespace and other non-visible characters at the start of the string.
+    Gets rid of whitespace and other non-visible characters at the start of the string. (destructive)

+``lstripped (string) -> str``
+    Returns pointer to first non-whitespace and non-visible character at the start of the string (non-destructive lstrip)

 ``trim (string)``
-    Gets rid of whitespace characters at the edges of the string.
+    Gets rid of whitespace characters at the edges of the string. (destructive)

 ``rtrim (string)``
-    Gets rid of whitespace characters at the end of the string.
+    Gets rid of whitespace characters at the end of the string. (destructive)

 ``ltrim (string)``
-    Gets rid of whitespace characters at the start of the string.
+    Gets rid of whitespace characters at the start of the string. (destructive)

+``ltrimmed (string) -> str``
+    Returns pointer to first non-whitespace character at the start of the string (non-destructive ltrim)

 ``isdigit (char)``
     Returns boolean if the character is a numerical digit 0-9